janis-commerce/api-get/README.md

 For example, the following endpoint: `/api/parent-entity/1/sub-entity/2`, will be a get of the sub-entity, and `parentEntity: '1'` will be set as a filter.

 ## ✔️ Path ID validation
-Validation for path ID is available.
-By implementing `validateId()` method, you can make sure ID format is correct.
-If received ID is invalid, the API will return a ***400*** error by default and no request will be made to database.
+The `ID` in the `pathParameters` can be validated if the database needs it in order to avoid problems.
+If this feature is active, the statusCode for this kind of error will be `400`.
+This validation has a default behavior (Model version 6.3.0 or higher is needed), and can also be customized for specific needs.

 ### Default behavior
-1. This validation will only be performed if database driver has `idStruct` getter implemented.
+1. The ID will not be validated unless the database driver has `idStruct` method implemented.
-2. If received ID is invalid, the API will return a ***400*** error.
-3. Validation applies only to main record ID (eg: For `/api/parent-entity/1/sub-entity/2` the ID validation will be applied only to `2`).
+2. Validation applies only to main record ID (eg: For `/api/parent-entity/1/sub-entity/2` the ID validation will be applied only to `2`).

 ### Customization

-❗In case you want to set a different behaviour or validation, you can do it by overriding the `validateId` method.
+❗In case you want to set a different behavior or validation, you can do it by overriding the `validateId` method.

 **eg: Adding validation for parent `ids`**
 ```javascript